bfeif/personal-website/content/posts/geospatial-indexing-explained.md

 #### Getting Started with Geohash

 Being the oldest and most technically straightforward of the three tools discussed in this post, Geohash is also the most ubiquitous.
 Implementations of Geohash can be found scattered throughout PyPi (e.g. [geohashr](https://pypi.org/project/geohashr/), [geohash-tools](https://pypi.org/project/geohash-tools/), [pygeohash-fast](https://pypi.org/project/pygeohash-fast/)), in a Rust crate [Rust-Geohash](https://docs.rs/crate/geohash/latest), in a NodeJS library [node-geohash](https://github.com/sunng87/node-geohash), and more.
 It can also be found as a built-in function in database and data warehouse tools such as [PostGIS](https://postgis.net/docs/ST_GeoHash.html), [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/dg/ST_GeoHash-function.html), and [GCP Bigquery](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geohash).
-I leave experimentation with these tools as an exercise for the reader 😉
+I leave experimentation with these tools as an exercise for the reader.

 ### 2. S2